Limited Time Pre-Order For BT-30 Headstocks!

 Ribbed Pulley - You can get our 2 step 5 rib pulley (60mm & 40mm steps) or come up with your own.
 The ribbed pulley gives you lots of belt brand choices if you need to replace the belt.
 The belt we supply is good for up to 3,000 watt motors and 10,000RPM.

-Petal Clamp and Push-Pull Bar - Steel with hard brass petals for use with 45 degree pullstuds.
-The petal clamp and push-pull bar is included.
-However, we're still sourcing the belleville disc spring washers and best pnuematic cylindar.
+Petal Clamp - Our petal clamp is steel with hard brass petals for use with 45 degree pullstuds.
+However, we're still sourcing the belleville disc spring washers and best pneumatic cylinder.
 Those aren't included.
-When we narrow down the best supplier, we'll add disc spring parts and pneumatic cylindar as an option or you can get your own.
+When we narrow down the best supplier, we'll add disc spring parts and pneumatic cylinder as an option or you can get your own.
+You want to add your own M12 pull stud to match your disc spring choice.

 ABEC-7 Deep Groove Bearings - Do you want to add a new level of precision?
 Upgrade your bearings to ABEC-7 for .0003” or better runout.